-India Post West Bengal GDS 2021: Last day to apply for 2357 vacancies at appost.in
+India Post West Bengal GDS 2021: Last day to register for 2357 vacancies at appost.in

 Eligibility Criteria

-Age Limit: The applicants must have attained the age of 18 years and must not be more than the age of 40 years as on July 20, 2021.
+Age Limit: 18-40 years as on July 20, 2021.
 Upper age relaxation applicable to candidates falling under the category.

 Educational Qualification: The candidates should have passed Class 10th with passing marks in Mathematics, local language and English (having been studied as compulsory or elective subjects).
 The candidate should have studied the local language at least up to 10th standard.